Instructional Design and Development (Ph.D.)

 - dissertation topic approved.

-A maximum of nine (9) semester hours of graduate credit earned at an approved graduate school may be counted toward the Ph.D. plan of study.
+A maximum of 30 semester hours of graduate credit closely related to the required curriculum may be counted toward the Ph.D. plan of study.
 The credit is approved only after completion of a minimum of nine (9) semester hours of graduate credit at the University of South Alabama and the student must be in regular status.
 Recommendations concerning transfer credit will be made by the Doctoral Advisory Committee in light of a student's total program of study.
 All proposed transfer credit must be approved by the Director of Graduate Studies and the student's Doctoral Advisory Committee.
 Only courses with "A" or "B" grades are acceptable for transfer and must be from a regionally accredited institution.

 IDD doctoral student handbook